Support

 CFE Field StatType

-High Price (if from bid) HIGHEST_BID
+High Price (if from bid) Highest bid

-High Price (if from trade) TRADING_SESSION_HIGH_PRICE
+High Price (if from trade) Trading session high price

-Low Price (if from offer) LOWEST_OFFER
+Low Price (if from offer) Lowest offer

-Low Price (if from trade) TRADING_SESSION_LOW_PRICE
+Low Price (if from trade) Trading session low price

-Open Price OPENING_PRICE
+Open Price Opening price

-Close Price CLOSE_PRICE
+Close Price Close price

 Status normalization